 - Having your registration and plates suspended.

-- Being forced to file a Financial Responsibility Insurance Certificate with DMV for 3 years.
+- Having to file a Financial Responsibility Insurance Certificate with DMV for 3 years.

 - Paying a reinstatement fee to get your driving privileges back.

 Finally, you may face other penalties such as higher insurance premiums and points on your driving record.